University of Washington Quad: Cherry blossoms

 The quad is lined with thirty Yoshino cherry trees, which draw sightseers when they blossom, typically between mid-March and early April.
 The cherry trees were bought by the UW in 1939 and initially planted at the Washington Park Arboretum.
 The trees were moved onto the campus's Liberal Arts Quad in 1962 after construction began on State Route 520, which cut across part of the arboretum.
+The decision to move the cherry trees to the Liberal Arts Quad was likely made by a group of people including President Charles Odegaard, Frederick Mann, Ernest Conrad, Eric Hoyte, and other staff from the architect office.
+However, "the outset of the unique arrangement of the cherry trees in the Quad can be easily traced down to one man.
+Eric Hoyte, the landscape architect, designed the arrangement."
 In 2014, an additional 32 trees were donated with funds from the Japan Commerce Association and will be planted at Rainier Vista and in the arboretum.